meginwinnipeg/workshops/content/participating-online.md

 Clicking on the red arrow opens your tools.

 ## Raise hand button
-Use the _Raise Hand_ button to ask to be unmuted to comment in question period.
+Use the _Raise Hand_ button to indicate for me to slow down.
 Try and think of these sessions as a live YouTube video.
-Asking for assistance with specific technical issues will not be helpful to the broader audience, but asking general questions will be.
+Asking for assistance with specific technical issues will not be helpful to the broader audience.

 ## Questions window
 Use the _Questions_ window to comment or ask a the instructor a question at any time.
 Instructors will do their best to respond, sometimes waiting for a break in the lesson to do so.
+If your question requires a lengthly response I will follow-up after the session with you via e-mail.

 ![GoToWebinar Question window](img/gotoquestions.png)